 You purchased a Craftsman mower based on the manufacturer’s reputation and experience building mowers.
 Your Craftsman usually provides you with a good quality cut, but the last time you mowed your yard looked terrible.

-Your Craftsman lawn mower may leave you with an uneven cut because your tires pressures are incorrect; your deck has damaged components; your mower blades are dull or bent; or your mower deck is plugged with grass and not level.
+Your Craftsman lawn mower may leave you with an uneven cut because your tire pressures are incorrect; your deck has damaged components; your mower blades are dull or bent, or your mower deck is plugged with grass and not level.

 Take caution when working on your mower deck and with sharp mower blades.
 Always remove your ignition key and spark plug boot(s) before performing any work on your mower.
 You do not want your mower to unexpectedly start while you are under the deck.